billyyyyy3320/vuepress-plugin-mailchimp/README.md

 ### `<SimpleNewsletter/>`

 This plugin provides a out-of-box component.
-Since it has been registered automatically, you can simply use it in your `.md` file.
+Since it has been registered automatically, you can simply use it in your `.md` or `.vue` files.

 - Source code:[SimpleNewsletter.vue](https://github.com/newsbielt703/vuepress-plugin-mailchimp/blob/master/src/SimpleNewsletter.vue)
 - Usage: